giannnpaolo/electricalfault/README.md

 ## Data

-The data used in this project consists of geospatial features and historical transmission line fault records.
+The data used in this project consists of historical transmission line fault records and engineered features.
 The dataset is stored in the `data/raw` directory and should be preprocessed before model training.

 ## Methodology